GhostKato/server-messenger/README.md

 3. **API for frontend interaction:**

 - Roouts for performing basic operations such as: registration, authorization, update, end of session, sending mail, new password.

   - `POST /auth/register` — registering a new user.
   - `POST /auth/login` — user authorization.
   - `POST /auth/logout` — log out of your account.
   - `POST /auth/refresh` — session update.
   - `POST /auth/send-reset-email` — sending mail for password reset.
   - `POST /auth/reset-pwd` — sending a new password.

 - Roouts for performing basic operations with messages, such as: sending a message, receiving a list of messages, updating a message, deleting a message.

   - `POST /message/:toId` — adding a new message.
   - `GET /message/:toId` — getting message list.
   - `PATСH /message/:messageId` — update message.
   - `DELETE /message/:messageId` — deleting a message.
+  - `GET /message/notifications` — getting notification list.
+  - `DELETE /message/notifications` — deleting a notification.

 - Roouts to perform basic user operations, such as updating user data.

   - `POST /user/:id` — updating user data.
   - `GET /user/all` — get all users.

 4. **Safety:**